mikiec84/rankAndRetreiveDemo/README.md

-# Watson Rank and Retrieve API Demo
+# Watson Retrieve and Rank API Demo

-Cannon EOS550D camera user manual with rank and retrieve IBM watson service
+This repository contains the source code of a demo app that acts as a vertical search engine for a product manual.
+Cannon EOS550D camera user manual has been used as an example here.
+By parsing the camera manual through the Watson Retrieve and Rank API, this app provides a search interface to the users so that they can jump to the sections of the manual that contain the search words or phrases.

 # Document Conversion Service - Setting up